alexenge/hu-neuro-pipeline/doc/installation.rst

     pip install git+https://github.com/alexenge/hu-neuro-pipeline.git

-The pipeline requires Python Version ≥ 3.8 and a number of dependency packages, which will get installed automatically when running the commands above.
+The pipeline requires Python Version ≥ 3.8 and a number of `dependency packages <https://github.com/alexenge/hu-neuro-pipeline/blob/doc/add-sphinx/setup.py#L47-L55>`_, which will get installed automatically when running the commands above.
-For a complete list, see the ``install_requires`` section in ``setup.py``.

 For R users
 -----------